mattu08/mattu08/README.md

 ### Hi there 👋

-I'm Matt (he/him/his), a software developer and full-stack web developer with a passion for the outdoors. 🍃
+I'm Matt (he/him/his), a full time software developer and full-stack web developer with a passion for the outdoors. 🍃

 #### You can find me on
 [![Twitter](https://img.shields.io/badge/Twitter-1DA1F2?style=for-the-badge&logo=twitter&logoColor=white)](https://twitter.com/matthewutin)